mit-history/cfrp-hack/en/casting-registers.md

 **register_plays**

-This table, taken from the base of recipes, associates parts with registers (and therefore with dates).
+This table, taken from the base of receipts, associates parts with registers (and therefore with dates).

 PK: id
 FK: play_id (plays), register_id (registers)*